menandmice/micetro_docs/guides/implementation/install_dns_controllers.rst

 .. note::
   The following commands apply to Linux distributions based on RedHat EL 8 or higher.
 Your distribution may differ.

-After installing the DNS Server Controller, run the following commands as root:
+After installing the DNS Agent, run the following commands as root:

 .. code-block:: bash